-The temporary alliance between stranger and guildmaster would come to an awkward end.
-When it did, it would be at the feet of a stone lion.
+The temporary alliance between stranger and guildmaster ended at the feet of a stone lion.

-Over the course of a long evening, the guildmaster had said little to either his men or any of the wanderers that surrounded them.
-His attention had been fixed on determining the best path that could be taken by such a large group of travelers in the growing darkness.
-His men would provide counsel from time to time, which he accepted.
-But he did not confer with them as to what might happen once the two parties reached the Great Highway.
+Over the course of the long evening trek, Wilhelm had said little to the wanderers that had followed his men here.
+His attention had been fixed on determining the best path that could be taken by such a large group of travelers in the forbidding darkness.
+His men provided counsel from time to time, which he accepted.
+But he had not told him what they might do once the two parties reached the Great Highway.

 Wilhelm’s distrust of people made him reluctant to tell them his thoughts.
 Perhaps he anticipated a robbery or a sudden demand for accommodations within town.
-Instead, when the group finally stumbled on to the road, the vagabonds declared their intentions to set camp near the spot at which they stood.
+Instead, the vagabonds declared their intentions to set camp near the road upon which they stood.

 Wilhelm’s men looked at one another, perplexed.
-“Some of this land is viewed as private property,” the guild leader protested once he found the wanderers’ leader.
+“Some of this land is viewed as private property,” the guild leader protested.

 In the darkness, the grey man’s eyes gleamed.
 “By a troublesome lord perhaps?”

 The apparent amusement the man seemed to derive from the warning surprised the hunter.
-Again, he urged the man to reconsider his choice.
+Again, Wilhelm urged the leader of the ragged band to reconsider his choice.
 “In these parts, lords are not kindly disposed towards ordinary folks.”

 “Oh.”
 The minstrel’s mouth worked over slightly before resolving into an apologetic smile.
 “We acknowledge your warning, good sir.
 And we thank you for your kindness and concern.
 Regarding remuneration–”

 The guildmaster pushed away the bag of coins that had materialized between them.
 “We did not operate as guides.
 If anything your large numbers scared off potential predators and nosey travelers.
-We are equally in debt to your services.”
+We are equally in your debt.”

 The guildmaster might have returned the smile if the man had not invoked both his name and title.
 He had taken great care not to reveal it to these strangers.
 But Marrok and his followers were observant and shrewd.
 He wondered which of his guild members had been so inconspicuous in their own conversations.

-Wilhelm responded with equal courtesy.
+Wilhelm responded with careful courtesy.
 “If you ever again have a need for guides, we are amenable to certain arrangements.
 Call for us at the hunter’s guild up the road past the town.”

 He bowed stiffly before both parties went their separate ways.